Lyinggod/lgs-token-range-bands/README.md

 Ring size is defined in custom settings.
-Larger values will make the rings larger in size
+Larger values will make the rings larger in size.
+A size of approximately 5 is recommended.

 <img src="https://github.com/user-attachments/assets/e4f7e915-7712-4a30-9f0d-636062f9590e" size=400>